marcoschaule/meteor-angular-jade-extended/README.md

 Todo
 ----

+* Implement base path as an option to support nested includes.
+* Implement error handling for files with ".ng.jade" not being in the client.
 * Find out about possible negative consequences of saving the template HTML in an Angular constant and assigning this constant to the template cache in order to keep each template in memory only once.
 Does this work?
 Does